The 20 Most Popular Hip-Hop Rappers in the World (2024)

 2. Kendrick Lamar

 Forget about rap.
 Kendrick Lamar’s goal is to be the William Shakespeare of our generation.
 Just like Bob Dylan in the ’60s, Lamar comes up with lyrics so good it’s impossible not to call them fine literature.
-His vocabulary and rhyming game if off the charts, but the message his songs convey is still approachable and straightforward.
+His vocabulary and rhyming game are off the charts, but the message his songs convey is still approachable and straightforward.

-In face of Lamar’s genius, all one can do is “be humble” and “sit down.”
+In the face of Lamar’s genius, all one can do is “be humble” and “sit down.”
 Each of his critically-acclaimed records is a hip-hop masterpiece, but he truly pushed the envelope with his seminal 2015 album “To Pimp a Butterfly.”

 3. Kanye West